dgmora/tmux-project-switcher/README.md

 Switch between tmux sessions that represent a project/repo.

-Given you have a root folder with all your repos like:
+Given you have a root folder with all your projects like:

 ```
 $HOME